Lazemare/libdlm/README.md

-# DelimitedFiles
+# libdlm
-DelimitedFiles: read and write delimited files
+libdlm: a tiny library for reading and writing delimited files